andrewogden1678/vNAAATS-net/README.md

-# vNAAATS-domestic-interface
+# vNAAATS-net

-Interface between the vNAAATS oceanic plugin and domestic controllers to allow for more efficient coordination.
+Serverless API over Azure using Cosmos DB to network vNAAATS plugins together in order to share data.